 Length of fellowship

-This fellowship is designed to provide orthodontic experience beyond predoctoral training in case analysis and treatment as well as didactic background and research.
+The program is designed to provide orthodontic experience beyond predoctoral training in case analysis and treatment as well as didactic background and research.
 This course will provide the fellow with an opportunity to increase diagnostic and treatment planning understanding necessary for an orthodontic graduate program.
 Although the fellowship will encompass clinical, didactic and research components, the areas of emphasis will be tailored to the fellow.
 For example, the fellow will participate in several courses and case conferences in which the orthodontic graduate students enroll.
 In addition, the fellow will be expected to work on either a basic or a clinical research project with an assigned mentor.
-The research project should result in either a presentation at a national meeting or a publication in the orthodontic literature.
+The research project should result in either a presentation at a national meeting and/or a publication in the orthodontic literature.

 Tuition and other costs